studiolxv/lxv-multistack-lemp/README.md

-# Multi-Stack LEMP Setup (Docker-Based + Shell Automation)
+# Multi-Stack LEMP Setup for Wordpress (Docker-Based + Shell Automation)

-This project runs **multiple independent LEMP stacks** in **Docker**, each in its own isolated environment with unique domains, services, and configurations.
-All lifecycle tasks (create, update, list, remove, backup, restore) are automated via **POSIX-compliant shell scripts**.
+This project automates the creation of multiple independent **LEMP stacks** in **Docker**, as well as automating the creation of Wordpress container within a LEMP stack's virtual host domain.

 ---